Delridge Deli Mart owner paid a price when defending her store against a shoplifter

 He worked as a crew member aboard the state ferries.
 She worked for a jewelry manufacturer, but it was sporadic.
 Dale remembers that at age 7, he’d accompany his mom to a job fair because she had no one to leave him with.

-In July 1987, Kun Sang Kim was killed in a traffic accident.
+In July 1987, Kun Sang Kim was killed in a traffic crash.
 There was money from his state job benefits, she says, but Young Kim knew she had to figure something out.

 “She picked herself up by her bootstraps,” says Dale.